 I agree that topics like this are an uphill battle.
 I agree there are two sides to every story and there are usually wrongs on both sides of the fence, but getting back to my opening statement—the most problems occur when people fail to admit the wrongs on their side of the fence.

 As far as I am concerned, the other side of the fence does not matter.
 As far as I am concerned, it is wrong to use children as pawns and move them around like strategic ways to get back at someone.
-As far as I am concerned, divorce is a necessary thing; however, divorce brings out the child in grownup and it brings out the early grownup in the child.
+As far as I am concerned, divorce is a necessary thing; however, divorce brings out the child in grownups and it brings out the early grownup in the child.

 Yes, I have a need to be heard and validated.
 I want to be respected and I want to be regarded.
 And yes, when I saw this didn’t happen, I spoke openly.
-And when things didn’t improve, I spoke openly again.
-And then it happened again and again.
+When things didn’t improve, I spoke openly again.
+Then it happened again and again.
 See, I forgot the rules of engagement here.
 I forgot that the other co-parenting side sees things the way they see things.
 And to them, it doesn’t matter what I see.
 This is painfully obvious; else my requests would have been met.
 Consequently, it seemed like I was always lecturing.
 In my effort to prove my point and be right I forgot the one unmistakable thing: Being right is not always the same thing as being happy.

 I write this to you in an effort to help my own soul and see my own faults.
 But, at the same time, I write this honestly and openly because whomever reads this might be going through a similar situation.
 There might be someone scrolling through this and thinking, “Yeah, but . . .” and I get that.